-Perfectly blending into the environment, the underground house is masked inside a hill with two levels buried in the ground.
-A glass box which protrudes out of the hill symbolizes architectural intercession on virgin territory.
-The house plays with indoor and outdoor spaces in volumes and airy rooms with holes drilled in the walls.
+Perfectly blending into the environment, this partially underground house is masked inside a hill with two levels buried in the ground.
+A glass box that protrudes out of the hill symbolizes architectural intercession on virgin territory.
+The house plays with the indoor and outdoor spaces in the shape of volumes and airy rooms with holes drilled in the walls.

-Not to forget, the hardships which architect had to go through, some of them being no electricity or sewage water systems, which meant alternative energy solutions had to be found for the house.
+Not to forget, the hardships that architects had to go through.
+Some of them being no electricity or sewage water systems, which meant alternative energy solutions had to be found for the house.
 This naturally led to a closer human-environment relationship, which eventually became one of the main features of the Pachacamac earth sheltered home.

-Completed in 2007, this award-winning earth sheltered home designed by CAMarchitects is located in Gimingham, North Norfolk.
-It is home to one of the directors of CAMarchitects who are still basking in the eco-friendly and low energy requirements of this house.
+Completed in 2007, this award-winning earth sheltered home by CAM Architects is located in Gimingham, North Norfolk.
+It is home to one of the directors of the firm who is still basking in the eco-friendly and low energy requirements of this house.

-This private residential house is the perfect example of how our future homes need to be like.
+This private residential house is the perfect example of what our future homes need to be like.
 With sustainability at the core of its design, this earth sheltered home has green technology incorporated wherever possible.
 There are ground source heat pumps, photovoltaic panels on the roof and smart ventilation system giving it eco-friendly credentials.
-For heat insulation, there are ICF walls which keep the indoor temperature constant all year round.
+For insulation, there are ICF walls that keep the indoor temperature constant all year round.

 This earth sheltered house in Askernish on South Uist Island, Outer Hebrides, Scotland is a dream vacation spot set in a beautiful naturescape.
-The name of this holiday rental is aptly dubbed “Hebridean Earth House” owing to its location and the way which it is built.
-It is more like a modern version of a Stone Age Building with traditional features like a ledge and brace doors.
+The name of this holiday rental is aptly dubbed “Hebridean Earth House” owing to its location and the manner in which it is built.
+The house is more like a modern version of a Stone Age Building with traditional features like a ledge and braced doors.

-This dwelling is created to take you away from the busy city life and soak in nature as you enjoy the majestic view from the window.
-Or perhaps, you would like to relax while sipping a cup of piping hot coffee while feeling the cool breeze coming from the stream running adjacent to the house.
+This dwelling is built for living away from the busy city life and soak in nature, as you enjoy the majestic view from the window.
+Or perhaps, you would like to relax while sipping a cup of piping hot coffee, feeling the cool breeze coming from the stream running adjacent to the house.

-Hebridean Earth House is a luxury home having an underfloor heating system.
-There is a spacious living area which has a plasma fire exuding a warm appeal.
-Other than that, there are entertainment systems to keep you busy during the stay.
+Hebridean Earth House is a luxury home with an underfloor heating system.
+There is a spacious living area that has a plasma fire exuding a warm appeal.
+Other than that, there are entertainment systems to keep you engaged during your stay.

 # Aloni in Antiparos Island, Greece

-Completed in 2008 by deca ARCHITECTURE for Oliaros AE (Antiparos Design Projects), the Aloni earth sheltered home is spread across 237 square meters in Antiparos, Greece.
-The name of the house “Aloni” refers to the remains of a crop-harvesting circle that was found and preserved as part of the agricultural past of the site.
+Completed in 2008 by DECA Architecture for Oliaros AE (Antiparos Design Projects), the Aloni earth sheltered home is spread across 237 square meters in Antiparos, Greece.
+The name “Aloni” refers to the remains of a crop-harvesting circle that was found and preserved as part of the agricultural past of the site.

-The basic structure of the underground house is inspired and influenced by the location’s topography and local domestication techniques which are an integral part of the traditional Cycladic architecture.
+The basic structure of the earth house is inspired and influenced by the location’s topography and local domestication techniques which are an integral part of the traditional Cycladic architecture.

-Instead of designing the house, Deca redesigned the landscape so that it could be inhabited.
-The main tool in this process was the transfer of earth and the formation of a new topography which incorporates the volumes of the residential area while protecting it from the wind.
+Instead of designing the house, DECA redesigned the landscape so that it could be inhabited.
+The main tool in this process was the transfer of earth and the formation of a new topography that incorporates the volumes of the residential area while protecting it from the wind.

 The site is a natural saddle where two slopes meet.
 Two long stone walls bridge the hills, allowing the house to nestle between the space while maintaining the continuity of the landscape flowing over it.
-The single-level 237-square-meter villa has four internal courtyards drawing light and breeze inside the vast living room, four bedrooms, play room and study.
+The single-level 237-square-meter villa has four internal courtyards drawing light and breeze inside the expansive living room, four bedrooms, a playroom and study.

-On the side facing the sea, a pool terrace promise unforgettable moments while watching the sun setting in the distance.
+On the sea-facing side, a pool terrace promises unforgettable moments while watching the sun setting in the distance.
 It is here where the villa’s architectural concept truly and gloriously comes to life, as you literally lay inside the mountain’s embrace.